About this day

 About Tim Harford OBE

-Tim Harford is the author of “The Undercover Economist”, a senior columnist at the Financial Times, and the presenter of Radio 4’s “More or Less”.
+Tim Harford is the author of “The Undercover Economist” and “How To Make The World Add Up”, a senior columnist at the FT, and presents Radio 4’s “More or Less”.

 The economics of Uber Sam Dumitriu, Adam Smith Institute